-EQT nears deal to acquire pharma services firm Certara: sources
+EQT to acquire pharmaceutical services firm Certara

-Private equity firm EQT is nearing a deal to acquire U.S. drug development consultancy Certara for around $850 million, including debt, from Arsenal Capital Partners, another buyout firm, people familiar with the matter said on Tuesday.
+(Reuters) - Private equity firm EQT said on Tuesday it has agreed to acquire U.S. drug development consultancy Certara for $850 million, including debt, from Arsenal Capital Partners, another buyout firm.

-The deal would mark EQT's second major investment in the U.S. healthcare sector, and highlight the continued appetite for companies that help drugmakers with their research and development processes.
+The deal marks EQT's second major investment in the U.S. healthcare sector, and highlights the continued appetite for companies that help drugmakers with their research and development processes.
+News of the deal was first reported by Reuters.

-The negotiations are advanced and a deal could be announced as soon as this week, the people said, asking not to be identified because the discussions are confidential.

-EQT and Certara declined to comment.
-Arsenal did not immediately respond to a request for comment.

 Princeton, New Jersey-based Certara provides technology and consulting services aimed at helping pharmaceutical companies obtain approval for their treatments.